 Here’s a useful video from Google about SEO that mentions page speed:

 In summary, it doesn’t have a strong effect on rankings.
 Google may penalise super-slow stores a little bit, but the content is factored in way more than speed ever will, and if you’re above a certain “this site is so slow it’s unusable” threshold additional tweaks will not have an effect.

 The first thing to do is just load up your store on a real device.
 Does it feel fast?
-Many stores with low scores feel pretty fast to me, even on my phone with WiFi disabled.
-This score is artificial, and not an actual indication of how fast it loads on a real device.
+Many stores with low scores feel pretty fast, even on a phone with WiFi disabled.
+Remember, page speed scores are artificial, and not an actual indication of how fast things load on a real device.
 If it feels good and doesn’t feel noticeably slower than your competitors, then there are probably better things to spend your time on than increasing this page speed score.

 Here’s a good evidence-based assessment of how apps bring a score down: https://speedboostr.com/how-apps-affect-load-speed/

-If you have no customisations in the theme, and only a few apps that you absolutely need, and the score still seems a little low, then here are some options:
+If you have no coding customisations applied to your theme and only a few apps that you absolutely need, yet your score still seems a little low, then here are some further options:

-I hope this helps clarify a few things about page speed.
-Limit your apps, use jpgs, and don’t be too worried if it seems low – if it’s in double figures you’re probably OK!
+We hope this helps clarify a few things about page speed.
+Limit your apps, use jpg, and don’t be too worried if it seems low – if it’s in double figures you’re probably OK!